Final laboratory test

 2. For accurate measurement of diffusion time:

-1. the two pads moistened are introduced simultaneously in the glass tube and start the timer;
+1. the two pads moistened are introduced simultaneously in the glass tube and stop the timer;

 3. the two pads moistened, placed on line, in the glass tube and start the timer;